asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 builder.Services.AddHostedService<ActorSystemClusterHostedService>();
 ```

-At this point our cluster is not doing mutch, but it won't hurt to run it and check if nothing breaks.
-You should see a `Starting a cluster member` line in you app's console.
+At this point, our cluster is not doing much, but it won't hurt to run it and check if nothing breaks.
+You should see a `Starting a cluster member` line in your app's console.

 ## Creating a grain

-### Modelling a light bulb
+### Modeling a light bulb

-Now that we're done with the basic configuration, it's time to impelement some features.
+Now that we're done with the basic configuration, it's time to implement some features.

 In this tutorial, we'll use grains to model smart light bulbs.
 Their functionality will be as follows:

-1. Smart bulb has a state, which is either: "unknown", "on" or "off".
+1. A smart bulb has a state, which is either: "unknown", "on" or "off".
 1. Initially, smart bulb's state is "unknown".
-1. We can turn smart bulb on or off, which will write a message to a console.
+1. We can turn a smart bulb on or off, which will write a message to a console.
-1. Turning smart bulb on when it's already on or turning it off when it's already off will not do anything.
+1. Turning a smart bulb on when it's already on or turning it off when it's already off will not do anything.

 ### Virtual Actors / Grains